Mohosin999/Case-Study/Resume_Builder_Application/README.md

 ## 📚 Lessons Learned

-AI Integration Skills: I gained hands-on experience integrating AI into a practical application.
+**AI Integration Skills:** I gained hands-on experience integrating AI into a practical application.
 Working with Google Gemini AI taught me how to manage AI data flows, which will be valuable for future projects involving AI.

-Backend Optimization: Through the issue with Render's free tier, I learned the importance of managing backend services, especially on free-tier hosting, and how services like UptimeRobot can improve uptime and performance.

-Problem-Solving with Resources: Throughout this project, I relied heavily on resources like ChatGPT and YouTube tutorials.
-These tools allowed me to overcome technical challenges quickly, reinforcing the importance of leveraging online communities and resources.
+**Problem-Solving with Resources:** Throughout this project, I relied heavily on resources like ChatGPT.
+This tool allowed me to overcome technical challenges quickly.

-User-Centered Design: Creating a user-friendly experience was a key focus.
-Features like resume section customization and AI-powered suggestions were designed to ensure the user could maintain full control over their resume-building process.